vanillacode314/portfolio/src/pages/blog/svelte-custom-stores-demystified.md

 ```

 There it is you just implemented the svelte `writable` store from scratch.
-Although I am certain this is not the most performant implementation, but this is the exactly what the svelte `writable` does on a high level.
+Although I am certain this is not the most performant implementation, but this is exactly what the svelte `writable` does on a high level.

 ## Custom Stores